-Performance Met: Functional outcome assessment documented as positive using a standardized tool AND a care plan based on identified deficiencies on the date of the functional outcome assessment, is documented (G8539)
+Performance Met: Functional outcome assessment documented as positive using a standardized tool AND a care plan based on identified deficiencies is documented within two days of the functional outcome assessment (G8539)

 Performance Met: Functional outcome assessment using a standardized tool is documented; no functional deficiencies identified, care plan not required (G8542)

-Performance Met: Functional outcome assessment using a standardized tool is documented within the previous 30 days and a care plan, based on identified deficiencies on the date of the functional outcome assessment, is documented (G8942)
+Performance Met: Functional outcome assessment using a standardized tool is documented within the previous 30 days and a care plan, based on identified deficiencies is documented within two days of the functional outcome assessment (G8942)

 Performance Not Met: Functional outcome assessment using a standardized tool not documented, reason not given (G8541)

-Performance Not Met: Documentation of a positive functional outcome assessment using a standardized tool; care plan not documented, reason not given (G8543)
+Performance Not Met: Documentation of a positive functional outcome assessment using a standardized tool; care plan not documented within two days of assessment, reason not given (G8543)